hiroyuki-goto-gree/draft-goto-httpbis-preload-frame/draft-goto-httpbis-preload-frame.md

 ## HTTP/3        {#h3}
 The PRELOAD frames (type=TBD) can be used with HTTP/3.
 The format is the same as described for {{h2-frame}}, but the payload Header Block uses QPACK {{QPACK}} instead of HPACK.
 This frame MUST NOT update the dynamic header table.

 The PRELOAD frame can only be sent from the server on the control stream.
-A server that has received this frame or received on a different stream MUST be treated as a connection error.
+This frame MUST be ignored if the server receives this frame or if the client receives this frame with a different streams.
+If a client receives a PRELOAD frame that is too long, it SHOULD ignore that.

 ## Padding        {#padding}
 If the length of the PRELOAD frame changes depending on the SNI used, observation the first application data to make the hostname inferable on the path.
 This should be considered when encrypting SNI with ENSI{{TLS-ESNI}}.